JackJack3231/MiniSB-Extruder-Mounts/README.md

 ZeroClick Parts are based on [zruncho3d's original mod](https://github.com/zruncho3d/ZeroClick).

+The CAD-File for the PINDA-Probe was made by Matěj Pavel [Source: GrabCAD](https://grabcad.com/library/prusa-induction-autolevelling-probe-pinda-mk1-1).

+Phaetus Hotend CAD-Files come from the [Phaetus GitHub repositories](https://github.com/Phaetus?tab=repositories).

+TriangleLab Dragon Ace CAD are from [TriangleLab's Google Drive](https://drive.google.com/drive/folders/11QHxG745J42ZzM7vk0ET1ysG6nBwzrUO).

+Sources for the Extruder CAD-Files can be found in the respective README.

 ## Extras

 There are Toolhead Pictures for the Mainsail sidebar included in the Extras Folder.